Justin-Frederickson/CPE-322-A/README.md

 ***Week 7 Class:***
 [Slides](https://docs.google.com/presentation/d/1J-EJNEV122MiwN1IBOQu3HJj3LjyDt5i6WKwBo6FmzQ/edit#slide=id.p4)

-- In this class we
+- In this class we went over the different types of models that helps our group represent a process, object, or system.
   - Do Assignment 6
   - Do Lab 6